 In rural communities, women and children are often walking miles every day to collect water for their families, usually from streams and ponds that are full of pollutants.
 This limits the time they have to work, earn an income or receive an education, contributing to a cycle of poverty and illness.
 Those who cannot afford to feed their children or provide healthcare, cannot afford the high costs of bottled water.
 Meanwhile, developing countries may spend 20%-50% of their budget on waste management alone, leaving them little money to reinvest for clean water infrastructure.
 Adding waste from plastic water bottles is only compounding their problems.
 Instead of looking to bottled water manufacturers to solve the world’s water crisis, governments need to invest in clean water delivery infrastructure in underdeveloped and rural areas.

 So why do people purchase plastic bottled water?
 Many people prefer the taste of plastic bottled water to tap water.
 Blind taste tests, however, show that people can’t actually tell the difference between the two.
-The irony of it is that many water bottle distributors use tap water to fill their bottles, and the truth is, tap water is better regulated than bottled water in terms of safety requirements.
+The irony of it is that many water bottle distributors use tap water to fill their bottles, and the truth is, tap water is better regulated than bottled water in terms of safety requirements (read this article to learn what's in your local tap water).
 So it seems we are letting an industry package and sell us a product that in most developed nations, we get for free.
 To make matters worse, these companies are producing an enormous amount of waste while selling water that is readily available in the municipal line.

 What countries are the biggest plastic polluters?